-The concept of channel is central for the messaging system because events and commands are published on specific channels.
+The concept of channel is central to the messaging system as events and commands are published on specific channels.

-Events are notified by a sensor plugin.
-From Freedomotic point of view a sensor is composed of an hardware device and a software connected to the middleware that manages it.
+Events are initiated by a sensor plugin.
+From Freedomotic’s point of view a sensor is composed of a hardware device and software connected to the middleware that manages it.

-Events can be exchanged in any of the supported format (e.g. POJO, JSON, XML) and are dispatched to the triggers through a publish/subscribe messaging channel meaning that each trigger has to subscribe to a channel to receive the events traveling trought it.
+Events can be exchanged in any of the supported formats (e.g. POJO, JSON, XML) and are communicated to the triggers through a publish/subscribe messaging channel.
+Each trigger must be subscribed to a channel to receive the events traveling through it.

-It is possible to use wildcards for subscription to automatically
+It is possible to use wildcards for subscriptions in order to automatically

 events on channel